File Type Group Editor

-To create a File Type Group, select Insert ↠ File Type Group from the command bar or main menu.
+To create a File Type Group, select Insert ↠ File Type Group from the toolbar or main menu.

 Use the buttons in the File Type Group editor command bar to add a custom File Type or add a Common File Type (file types for standard file formats).

 With the cursor in any field of the File Type, click the X button to remove it.

 These are file types for standard file formats, such as mp3, text, png, etc. When you choose a common file type, it is added to the File Type Group with the correct properties filled in for you.
 This is what "text/plain" looks like:

 Generally you should not change any of the settings for a common file type.
 For an example on how to use common file types in your apps, refer to the Using File Type Group section.
 Common file types should always have their UTI type set to "Imported".

 Custom file types are used for files that are owned (or created) by your app.
 These are files that your app creates and knows how to handle.
 For an example on how to use custom file types in your apps, refer to the Using File Type Groups section.

 When you create a custom file type, you'll have to specify the property values so that your file type is recognized by the OS.

 These are the properties that are used with a File Type Group: